Galactic Cowboys: Ben Huggins

 Huggins' musical activities following the Galactic Cowboys breakup in 2000 included recording and playing with his band Gristle, in addition to guest appearances with artists such as The Phlegmatics.
 Gristle's first album, Cold Blue Sky, was released in downloadable format on July 17, 2010.

 Wally Farkas

 Farkas has worked as a distributor for hip hop artists in the Houston area.
 He teamed with Ty Tabor of King's X to release two ambient albums under the name Xenuphobe ("1.0", released in 2006 and "2.0: Electrolux", released in 2007).
 Also, he established a record label, Molken Music for a handful of artists with which he has had prior connections.

 Farkas co-produced and played guitar on the Doug Pinnick album Strum Sum Up.
 He announced a forthcoming solo album, Past Due, but that is unreleased as of yet.

-Recently, he has been part of dUg Pinnick's touring band, Texas Poundation.
+In 2015, he was part of dUg Pinnick's touring band, Texas Poundation.
 He also has toured as part of the Houston band Peace and the Chaos.